ShinyWasabi/SCO/README.md

 ```
 You can edit these values as needed for your script.
 Use the `0,1,2,3` format to pass arguments.

+## Natives
+SCO registers additional natives that can be used in your scripts.
+See the documentation [here](https://github.com/ShinyWasabi/SCO/blob/main/NATIVES.md).

 An example script to test can be found [here](https://github.com/ShinyWasabi/SCO/releases/download/SCO/hello_world.sco).